The UK’s music festivals are world-famous but there is plenty more to celebrate in the country’s quirky roster of top UK festivals.

 The Hastings Jack in the Green Festival celebrates the start of summer on 1 May (May Day) with its famous Jack in the Green procession, plus events held throughout the first week of the month.
 May Day celebrations date back to the Celts, but it was in the 16th and 17th centuries when people started making head decorations out of flowers and leaves.
 In time, chimney sweeps wore such large decorations that they covered the whole body and Jack in the Green was born.

 There are Jack in the Green celebrations elsewhere in the UK, but Hastings’ are considered the best.
 Everyone dresses up, and ‘Jack’, who is covered with leaves, parades through the Old Town accompanied by traditional Morris Dancers, giants and musicians.
 The procession ends at West Hill where Jack is ‘killed’ in order to release the spirit of summer.
-The 2019 festival runs from 3–6 May.

 May: Hay Festival, Hay-on-Wye, Wales

 For 10 days each May, the small town of Hay-on-Wye on the edge of the Brecon Beacons National Park in Wales is filled with writers, filmmakers, musicians, comedians, politicians — and people who come to hear them talk and exchange ideas.
 Bill Clinton once described the Hay Festival as ‘the Woodstock of the mind’.
 The festival celebrates great writing of all genres and it all takes place in a tented village in the town.
 There’s no one overall festival ticket, you just buy a ticket to the event that you want to see, and many are free.
 There’s a kids’ program too.
 In between gigs, hire a bike and explore the spectacular countryside.
-The 2019 Hay Festival runs from 23 May–2 June.

 June: Aldeburgh Festival, Suffolk